rawitat/gtypist_lessons/programming_quotes.typ

  :1970 Turing Lecture, in which he argued that Lisp's uniformity of structure :and power of self reference gave the programmer capabilities whose content :was well worth the sacrifice of visual form.

+*:L1_21
+I:Michael Feathers
+S:Object oriented programming makes code understandable by encapsulating moving :parts.
+Functional programming makes code understandable by minimizing moving :parts.

+*:L1_22
+I:Audrey Tang
+S:Haskell is faster than C++, more concise than Perl, more regular than Python, :more flexible than Ruby, more typeful than C#, more robust than Java, and has :absolutely nothing in common with PHP.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU